Information for Prospective Students

 To be considered for admission during a given semester, all application materials must reach Virginia Tech by the following dates:

 MS/PhD: December 20, 2019 for Fall 2020 semester.
 September 15, 2020 for Spring 2021 semester.
 Due to the high volume of applications received, it is strongly recommended that you apply well in advance.
 This is particularly true for international applicants and any applicant who desires financial assistance.
-Update: US students may apply for the PhD or MS programs until May 1, 2020.
+Update: US students may apply for the PhD or MS programs for Fall 2020 entry until June 15, 2020.

 Where should I apply?